Fortis-Team/digital-barricade-docsify/docs/users.md

 <div class="description">

-The distributor and admin can add a new user by clicking the invite user button at the account user interface.
-A modal will then appear, requiring the distributor and admin to provide their name, and email address, and select their role to either user or admin.
+The admin can add a new user by clicking the invite user button at the account user interface.
+A modal will then appear, requiring the admin to provide their name, and email address, and select their role to either user or admin.
 The newly invited user account can navigate through the digital barricade website limited to their given role.

 ![user_invite](/images/manageUsers/manageUsersAdd.png ":size=100%")